 - C. The Insurance Marketplace - 3.
-Insurers - a.
-Be able to differentiate between: - i. admitted and non-admitted insurers, sections 24 through 25 of the CIC; - ii. domestic, foreign or alien insurers, sections 26 through 27, and 1580 of the CIC: - 1) an excess and surplus lines insurer writes standard coverages in a state where the insurer is unlicensed; and - 2) standard market insurer is an insurer who offers rates for insurance coverage to insureds who have an average or better than average loss exposure. - iii.
-Be able to differentiate between regulation of an admitted insurer and non-admitted insurer, and the potential consequences for consumers, sections 24, 25, 1760 through 1780 of the CIC. - iv.
-Be able to identify the penalty for unlawfully acting as an insurer without a certificate of authority, section 700 (b) of the CIC. - b.
-Be able to identify the functions of the following major operating divisions of insurers: Marketing/Sales, Underwriting, Claims, Actuarial. - c.
-Be able to identify market conduct regulations as the state laws that regulate insurer practices regarding underwriting, sales, ratemaking, and claims handling. - d.
-Be able to identify who may be an insurer, Section 150 of the CIC. - i. person, association, organization, partnership, business trust, limited liability company or corporation (Section 19 of the CIC). - e.
-Be able to differentiate between Mutual and Stock insurers.
-(Section 11535.1 of the CIC). - f.
-Be able to identify Reciprocals and Risk Retention groups, and the limitations on state regulation of risk retention groups under the federal Liability Risk Retention Act, and the possible impact on consumers, Section 125 through Section 140 of the CIC and Section 3901of Title 15 United States Code.
+Insurers.
+Be able to - a. differentiate between: - i. admitted and non-admitted insurers, section 24 through 25 of the CIC; - ii. domestic, foreign or alien insurers, section 26 through 27 and 1580 of the CIC. - an excess and surplus lines insurer writes standard coverages in a state where the insurer is unlicensed; and, - a standard market insurer is an insurer who offers rates for insurance coverage to insureds who have an average or better than average loss exposure. - iii.
+Be able to differentiate between regulation of an admitted insurer and non-admitted insurer, and the potential consequences for consumers, sections 24, 25, 1760 through 1780 of the CIC; and, - iv.
+Be able to identify the penalty for unlawfully acting as an insurer without a certificate of authority, section 700(b) of the CIC. - b. identify the functions of the following major operating divisions of insurers: Marketing/Sales, Underwriting, Claims, Actuarial. - c. identify market conduct regulations as the state laws that regulate insurer practices regarding underwriting, sales, ratemaking, and claims handling. - d. identify who may be an insurer, section 150 of the CIC. - i. person, association, organization, partnership, business trust, limited liability company or corporation (Section 19 of the CIC). - e. differentiate between Mutual and Stock insurers.
+(Section 11535.1 of the CIC) - f. identify Reciprocals and Risk Retention groups, and the limitations on state regulation of risk retention groups under the federal Liability Risk Retention Act, and the possible impact on consumers, section 125 through section 140 of the CIC and Title 15 United States Code Section 3901.